Financial And Economic Law

 In 1995, the Graduate School of Financial and Economic Law was established and was the first of its kind of the country.
 Soon afterwards in 1996, in response to the University’s policy, the Graduate School was renamed as Master Program of Financial and Economic Law.
 In 2001, to meet the need of the rapidly changing society, the Master Program expanded into Program A, Program B, and Program C.

 Program A recruits graduate students with “Bachelor of Law” (LL.B.) degrees.
 Program B and Program C seek applicants from other educational backgrounds, that is, students with non-law degrees, such as degrees in “Bachelor of Art” (B.A.) or “Bachelor of Science” (B.S.).
 Furthermore, Program C is an evening and weekend program.
 The aims of the graduate programs are to offer legal education for professional people, and prepare business elites with legal expertise.

-Mission in Legal Education: Balance of Doctrinal Learning and Practice Learning.
+Mission in Legal Education: Balance of Doctrinal and Practical Learning.

-The Department aims to serve the legal needs of society by training law students with vision, with integrity, and with commitments to advancements in academic learning or legal practices.
+The Department aims to serve the legal needs of society by training law students with vision, integrity and commitments to advancements in academic learning or legal practices.

 The Department provides a rich curriculum consisting of basic legal and financial courses as well as new and cutting-edge subjects, such as economic law and technology law, and prepares students with the credential to work in public offices or business world.

 The faculty members of the Department actively engage in academic research and conferences, promote academic exchange and co-operation, and provide advice to enhance Taiwan’s financial and economic law.